veeruchowdary234/todosummaryassistant/README.md

 ### Controllers

-- `todoController.js` – Handles logic for CRUD operations related to todos.
+- `todoController.js` – Handles logic for CRUD operations related to todos of the users.
 - `summarizeController.js` – Handles logic for generating a summary from pending todos and sending it to Slack.

 ---